Lluisbo123/Copia-ur_rtde/README.md

     cd build
     cmake ..
     make
+    make install

 *Notice!* If you want Python 2.x support you must use `cmake -DPYBIND11_PYTHON_VERSION=2.x ..` in this step also, since the default interpreter is Python3.
+If you do not want to use
+Python at all, please use `cmake -DPYTHON_BINDINGS:BOOL=OFF ..`

 ### Test ###
 In order to test the interface, download the most recent UR simulator for your robot from here [UR Download](https://www.universal-robots.com/download/).
 Once installed